 v.
 CSR 38-2-7.4.b.1.D.8.
 This provision concerns the final surface material used as the commercial forestry mine soil and has been amended in the first sentence by adding the word "areas" immediately after the phrase "[f]or commercial forestry."
+We find that the addition of the word "areas" improves the clarity of the intended meaning of this provision and does not render the provision inconsistent with the Federal requirements at 30 CFR 785.14(c) concerning mountaintop removal mining operations, and it can be approved.

 w.
 CSR 38-2-7.4.b.1.D.9.
 This provision concerns the final surface material used as the forestry mine soil and has been amended in the first sentence by adding the word "areas" immediately after the phrase "[f]or forestry."
+We find that the addition of the word "areas" improves the clarity of the intended meaning of this provision and does not render the provision inconsistent with the Federal requirements at 30 CFR 785.14(c) concerning mountaintop removal mining operations, and it can be approved.

 x.
-CŚR 38-2-7.4.b.1.D.11.
+CSR 38-2-7.4.b.1.D.11.
 This provision concerns forestry mine soil, and has been amended by adding the phrase "except for valley fill faces" at the end of the sentence.
 As amended, Subsection 7.4.b.1.D.11 provides that "[f]orestry mine soil shall, at a minimum, be placed on all areas achieving AOC, except for valley fill faces."